scottkf/DirectlyToS3/README.md

 - acl: public-read|public|private
 - max_filesize: The maximum file size
 - randomize: Add a leading random string to avoid collisions
+- path: If you need to proxy the request using ajax

 ## TODO